ftrias/TeensyDebug/notes.md

 20200612

-I wrote a library that allows using GDB to perform source-level debugging on the Teensy.
-It uses GDB's Remote Serial Protocol to communicate with Teensy over a Serial connection (physical or USB).
+Pulled together some codethat allows GDB to perform source-level debugging on the Teensy without an external debug interface (no need for SWD, etc).
+It uses GDB's Remote Serial Protocol to communicate with Teensy over a Serial connection (hardware or USB).
 This is a beta release for comments and testing.
 It works on Teensy 4 and 3.2.
+Tested on Mac.
 Highlights:

 * Set/remove breakpoints on most places in your code
-* Examining and changing memory and registers
+* Examine and change memory and registers
 * View call stack
 * Halt code at any time

 In the past, doing this has been very challenging because the debugging features of the Teensy are permanently disabled (see https://forum.pjrc.com/threads/26358-Software-Debugger-Stack and https://forum.pjrc.com/threads/61262-Sleeping-to-disable-C_DEBUGEN?p=242721#post242721).
-But I'm using a trick that doesn't involve any of the debugging features.
+But I'm using a trick that doesn't involve the debugging features.

 To emulate breakpoints the library first takes over the SVC interrupt.
 The Teensy 4 places most code in RAM so to activate a breakpoint it just replaces the original instructions with SVC calls.
 On Teensy 3.2, setting breakpoints uses the Cortex-M4's features to "patch" parts of flash by pointing it to RAM.

 The library is enabled by including the header.
-On Macs, there is a python script that adds a menu option and opens GDB automatically after uploading your program.
+On Macs, there is a python script that adds a menu option and configures Arduino to open GDB automatically after uploading your program.
 On other platforms, you run GDB manually and use `target remote` to connect to the serial port used by the GDB interface.
+However, the python script is simple and could easily be ported to Windows (or rewritten in C).

 ```C
 #include "TeensyDebug.h"